Abba Garima Monastery: History

 The first European recorded to have visited the monastery in modern times was Henry Salt, who visited it on 14 September 1805.
-He was told at the time that the building had been built by Prince Gabra Masqal (a son of the Emperor Kaleb) in 560.
+He was told at the time that the building had been built by Prince Gabra Masqal, a son of Emperor Kaleb, in 560.

-Beatrice Playne visited the monastery around 1950, and in found that the church had burned down twenty years prior and had been rebuilt before her arrival.
-Nevertheless, she was shown a number of prized possessions which were centuries old, including a number of illuminated manuscripts "whose ornamental headings struck me as Syrian in style."
+Beatrice Playne visited the monastery around 1950 and found that the church had burned down twenty years prior and had been rebuilt before her arrival.
+Nevertheless, she was shown several prized possessions which were centuries old, including a number of illuminated manuscripts "whose ornamental headings struck me as Syrian in style."
 The last treasure she was shown was "an ancient spring which, they said, had never failed since the beginning of the world."

-The family of the fifth Patriarch of the Ethiopian Orthodox Church, Patriarch Abune Paulos was long associated with the Abune Garima monastery, and it is at this monastery that the Patriarch first took monastic vows as Abba Gebre Medhin.
+The family of the fifth Patriarch of the Ethiopian Orthodox Church, Patriarch Abune Paulos, was long associated with the Abune Garima monastery.
+It was at this monastery that the Patriarch first took monastic vows as Abba Gebre Medhin.

+A new study of the three ancient Abba Garima Gospels is available in the article by Sergey Kim in the online journal "Afriques.
+Débats, méthodes et terrains d'histoire", 13 (2022).

 Layout and artifacts

-The most important include two illuminated Garima Gospels which have been restored, and are housed in a former chapel for female pilgrims.
-Most biblical scholars had previously proposed that these gospels, though inspired by on Abba Garima's example, must have been written centuries after his death, probably in the tenth century or later.
-However recent radiocarbon dating carried out at Oxford University has confirmed a date between AD 390 and AD 570 for Garima 2, likely the earlier of the two gospel books; meaning that it may well be older than Abba Garima himself.
-If so they are the earliest surviving dated Christian illuminated manuscripts.
+The most important layout and artifacts include two illuminated Garima Gospels which have been restored and are housed in a former chapel for female pilgrims.
+Most biblical scholars had previously proposed that these gospels, though inspired by Abba Garima's example, must have been written centuries after his death, probably in the tenth century or later.
+However, recent radiocarbon dating carried out at Oxford University has confirmed a date between AD 390 and AD 570 for Garima 2.
+This is likely the earlier of the two gospel books; meaning that it may well be older than Abba Garima himself.
+If so, they are the earliest surviving dated Christian illuminated manuscripts.